Skip to main content

 Check kosher certification in Israel

-Many restaurants in Israel are kosher certified (look for 'Kashrut' certificates).
-If you have specific dietary restrictions, kosher restaurants clearly separate meat and dairy products.
+A large share of restaurants in Israel are kosher certified - look for the 'Kashrut' certificate on display.
+If you have specific dietary needs, kosher kitchens keep meat and dairy strictly apart, which can help you know what's in a dish.

 LOW